Matt Stone: Team America (2002–2004)

-In 2002, the duo began working on Team America: World Police, a satire of big-budget action films and their associated clichés and stereotypes, with particular humorous emphasis on the global implications of the politics of the United States.
-Team America was produced using a crew of about 200 people; sometimes four people at a time were needed to manipulate a marionette.
-Although the filmmakers hired three dozen highly skilled marionette operators, execution of some very simple acts by the marionettes proved to be very difficult, with a simple shot such as a character drinking taking a half-day to complete successfully.
-The deadline for the film's completion took a toll on both filmmakers, as did various difficulties in working with puppets, with Stone, who described the film as "the worst time of [his] life", resorting to coffee to work 20-hour days and sleeping pills to enable him to rest.
-The film was barely completed in time for its October release date, but reviews were positive and the film made a modest sum at the box office.
+In 2002, the duo began work on Team America: World Police, a satire of big-budget action films and the war on terror.
+It was inspired by Gerry Anderson's Thunderbirds: "We thought it would be cool if someone used the Thunderbirds kind of look but made the film fast-moving and funny.
+Then we realised that the only people stupid enough to do that would be us."
+Team America was produced using a crew of about 200 people, including three dozen highly skilled marionette operators.
+The puppets were designed by The Chiodo Brothers.
+The execution of some very simple acts by the marionettes proved to be very difficult, with a simple shot such as a character drinking taking a half-day to complete.
+Stone called it "the worst time of my life - I never want to see a puppet again."
+The film was barely completed in time for its October release date, but reviews were positive and it made a modest sum at the box office.
+The duo battled with the MPAA over a love scene; finally, it was rated R for "graphic, crude, sexual humor; violent images and strong language–all involving puppets."

 Broadway and movie studio

 The Book of Mormon (2011–present)

-Parker and Stone, alongside writer-composer Robert Lopez, began working on a musical centering on Mormonism during the production of Team America.
-Lopez, a fan of South Park and creator of the puppet musical Avenue Q, met with the duo after a performance of the musical, where they conceived the idea.
-The musical, titled The Book of Mormon: The Musical of the Church of Jesus Christ of Latter-day Saints, was worked on over a period of various years; working around their South Park schedule, they flew between New York City and Los Angeles often, first writing songs for the musical in 2006.
+Parker and Stone went to see the puppet musical Avenue Q on Broadway, and found they were thanked in the Playbill.
+Robert Lopez, the show's writer-composer, spotted them in the audience and struck up a converswation.
+He expressed interest in a musical on Mormonism, a subject which had long fascinated the duo.
+The musical, then The Book of Mormon: The Musical of the Church of Jesus Christ of Latter-day Saints, was worked on over a period of eight years; working around their South Park schedule, they flew between New York City and Los Angeles often, first writing songs for the musical in 2006.
 Developmental workshops began in 2008, and the crew embarked on the first of a half-dozen workshops that would take place during the next four years.
-Originally, producer Scott Rudin planned to stage The Book of Mormon off-Broadway at the New York Theatre Workshop in summer 2010, but opted to premiere it directly on Broadway, "[s]ince the guys [Parker and Stone] work best when the stakes are highest."
+Originally, Scott Rudin planned to open The Book of Mormon Off-Broadway at the New York Theatre Workshop in summer 2010, but opted to premiere it on Broadway, "[s]ince the guys [Parker and Stone] work best when the stakes are highest."